Integrable viscous conservation laws: Quasitriviality, transport equations and deformed hodograph formula

 This means that, given any hodograph solution $u(x,t)$ the series \eqref{iqMburgers} satisfies the equation \beq 1+2v_x\,t+\d_x \omega_f=0. \eeq Integrating with respect to $x$ we obtain \beq x+2v\,t+\omega_f=c. \eeq where $c$ is a constant.
 Taking the limit $\epsilon\to 0$ it is immediate to check that the constant $c$ must vanish.

 \endproof

 Let us now consider the general case where the function $a$ is not constant and suppose, as we have conjectured, that there exists an integrable hierarchy for any choice of the central invariant $a(u)$.
-As a consequence of the results of S. Liu and Y. Zhang there should exist also in this case a reducing quasi-Miura transformation.
+As a consequence of the quasi-triviality there should exist also in this case a reducing quasi-Miura transformation.
 One can easily check that such a transformation depends in general on $v$ at any order in the deformation parameter.
 This immediately implies that the vector field $\f{\d}{\d u}$ is no longer invariant and an additional contribution must be taken into account.
 If this additional term is a total $x$-derivative, one obtains a correction to the deformed hodograph formula \eqref{hodef}.
 Indeed if

 then $\f{\d}{\d u}\to[1+\d_x\left(F(u(v))\right)]\f{\d}{\d v}$ and therefore

 Proceeding exactly as in the above theorem one obtains the deformed hodograph formula \beq x+2v\,t+\omega_f+F=0. \eeq For example, in the case $a(u)=u$ the reducing transformation is